Wednesday, September 25, 2019

 - Designed for the Whitbread Round the World Race 1977-1978.

-- Notice the C-Flex method of construction.
-Popular a while ago, and a strong way to build a boat.
-The drawback is that it is a little heavier than in other conventional ways because the woven pattern of the rods between the E or S-glass fibers tends to collect more resin.
-You can see in the pictures that a single partition in the middle maintains the rigidity of the hull.
+- Popular a while ago, as a strong way to build a fiberglass boat.
+The drawback is that it's heavier than in other methods, because the woven pattern of the rods between the E or S-glass fibers tends to collect more resin.
+In the pictures, you can see that a single partition in the middle maintains the rigidity of the hull.

 - Circus Maximus TYD#773